fischerf/relatelang/tests/testsuite.md

 ### Summary and Evaluation Guide

-Each test poses different requirements for the LLM and covers various aspects of RelateScript.
+Each test poses different requirements for the LLM and covers various aspects of RelateLang.

-- **Successful Interpretation:** If the LLM is able to provide the expected answers or conclusions, this shows that RelateScript is intuitive enough to be used as a prompt language.
+- **Successful Interpretation:** If the LLM is able to provide the expected answers or conclusions, this shows that RelateLang is intuitive enough to be used as a prompt language.
-- **Misunderstandings or Misinterpretations:** If the LLM does not interpret the instructions as expected, it might help to adjust the structure of RelateScript to reduce ambiguities or define specific terms more clearly.
+- **Misunderstandings or Misinterpretations:** If the LLM does not interpret the instructions as expected, it might help to adjust the structure of RelateLang to reduce ambiguities or define specific terms more clearly.

-This test suite provides a foundation for evaluating how effectively RelateScript can control an LLM, and whether the language is suitable as a simple, precise, and "intuitively understandable" prompt language.
+This test suite provides a foundation for evaluating how effectively RelateLang can control an LLM, and whether the language is suitable as a simple, precise, and "intuitively understandable" prompt language.